wowthemesnet/mediumish-theme-jekyll/_posts/2020-08-16-greenage-visitor.md

 #### Parking and Speed Limits
 <p>The speed limit across Greenage is 20Km per hour.
 Please ensure you drive within the speed limits.</p>

 <p>There are designated visitor parking areas on the ground level where you can park your vehicle.
-All the other areas, not specified as parking areas,are designated as no-parking zones.
+All the other areas, not specified as parking areas, are designated as no-parking zones.
 Vehicles parked in no-parking zones will be clamped and penalty will be levied.</p>

 <p>All visitor vehicles are expected to leave on same day.
 If you are staying in Greenage beyond a day, please ask your host to contact association office.</p>